tschatzl/tschatzl.github.io/_posts/2022-08-04-concurrent-marking.md

 #### Concurrent Scan Root Regions ####

-The *Concurrent Start* pause did not follow references from the young gen (survivors and promoted objects) into the old generation during the pause.
-So the *Concurrent Scan Root Regions* phase concurrently walks all objects in all root regions, and marks all references into the to-be-marked-through areas below `tams`.
+The *Concurrent Start* pause did not follow references from the young generation (survivors and promoted objects) into the old generation during the pause.
+So the *Concurrent Scan Root Regions* phase concurrently walks all objects in the previously recorded root regions, and marks all references into the to-be-marked-through areas below `tams`.

 In the example above, this would be the objects `R` to `V` in Region N that are about to be scanned.